Company of the Blessed Sacrament

 The Company of the Blessed Sacrament (Compagnie du Saint-Sacrement), also sometimes referred to as the Company of the Most Blessed Sacrament, was a French Catholic secret society which included among its members many Catholic notables of the 17th century.
-It was responsible for much of the contribution of the Catholic Church in France to meeting the social needs of the day.
+It was responsible for much of the contribution of the Catholic Church in France to meeting the social needs of the day, including through support for various foreign missionary societies and the establishment of the General Hospital of Paris.